Abramo, A, MD, Kopylov, P, MD, Tagil, M, MD

 Background and purpose: Distal radius fractures are most often treated nonoperatively, but sometimes they are treated surgically when deemed unstable.
 Based on the literature, a consensus protocol for treatment has been developed in southern Sweden to aid clinicians in their decision making.
-We evaluated the restuls of this protocol prospectively using a validted outcome instrument (DASH) in a large consecutive and population based seris of unsettled patients.
+We evaluated the restults of this protocol prospectively using a validated outcome instrument (DASH) in a large consecutive and population based series of unsettled patients.

 Methods: 581 patients were treated according the protocol.
 Age, sex, fracture side, and type of treatment were registered.
 The subjective outcome was measured by DASH.
 133 patients were operated.

 Results: 75% of the patients returned the questionnare.
 The median DASH score at 3 months was 18.3 and at 12 months it was 7.5.
 All treatment groups had low DASH scores at the final follow-up.
 Reduced, nonoperated fractures had a worse score (11.6) than undisplaced (4.2) or operated fractures (6.0).
 Age was the only other predictor, with older patients having a worse score.
 A correlation was found between the short-version 110item QuickDASH questionnaire and the full 30-item DASH, both at 3 months (r = 0.98) and at 1 year (r=0.97) (p,0.001 for both).